 Several SAAO researchers are also involved with cosmological studies, especially those with joint positions with, or those collaborating with, African Institute for Mathematics and Science (AIMS), University of the Western Cape (UWC), or University of Cape Town (UCT).
 Cosmological observations at the SAAO exploit type Ia supernovae discovered as part of international collaborations for the Dark Energy Survey.
 In addition, the cosmology group is involved in both the LADUMA and MIGHTEE large-scale surveys on MeerKAT, and in various theoretical and software algorithm development initiatives.

 Characterising the population of planets outside of the Solar System, and, ultimately, the search for habitable worlds, is the third focus area for SAAO science.
 SAAO researchers are involved with the PLANET microlensing survey, in an on-going exoplanets search with the Sutherland-based KELT project, and in planetary science more generally.

 There is a small planetary astronomy research group at SAAO.
 Recent research has concentrated on observing stellar occultations by Pluto, centaurs, and other large trans-Neptunian objects in order to measure sizes and study atmospheres and rings; as well as studies of asteroids, including near-Earth objects.
 Sutherland’s geographic location is important for this research, as is the high-speed instrumentation available on various SAAO/SALT facilities.
-SAAO has recently finalised an agreement to host a robotic telescope called ATLAS, developed by NASA to search for near-Earth objects, at Sutherland.
+The southern counterpart of the ATLAS observatory has recently been installed in Sutherland.
+This is a robotic telescope developed by NASA to search for near-Earth objects.